PrefectHQ/prefect-dask/README.md

 ## Integrate with Prefect flows

 Perhaps you're already working with Prefect flows.
 Say your flow downloads many images to train your machine learning model.
-Unfortunately, the it takes a long time to download your flows because your code is running sequentially.
+Unfortunately, it takes a long time to download your flows because your code is running sequentially.

 After installing `prefect-dask` you can parallelize your flow in three simple steps: